karlstolley/hci/syllabus/_policies/meetings.md

   the classroom, including all students and the instructor, must wear a mask, regardless of vaccination status.** Changes to University policy will be reflected here.
 * **If you are sick or even just think you’re sick, stay home.** You can watch class live via Google Meet or later on YouTube.
+Stay home.
 There is no penalty for missing an in-person class, and definitely no reward for trying to be heroic and showing up if you’re unwell.
+Seriously, stay home.
 Your health—and the health of those around you—is the top priority.
-But do check in with me so that you stay on track as you are able.
+So again: stay home.
+But do check in with me so that you keep on track as you are able.

 </section>